gabimarti/crackmes-solutions/ioli/b1h0-ioli-crackme0x04.md

 You can download **crackme0x04.exe** from this [link](crackme0x04.exe).

-To analyze this crackme I will use static analysis with **Ghidra** and dynamic with **x64dbg** to be able to follow up on the operations and values in memory.
+To solve this cackme we will only use static analysis.

 ## Ghidra analysis